techsenger/ceffx/README.md

    (`mvn javafx:run`, no `.app` bundle exists at all) or from a `jpackage`-built `.app` bundle.
 Only the `Frameworks` subdirectory needs to physically exist; `/ceffx` itself does not need to be a real, signed `.app` bundle.

-#### Known open item - helper bundle identifier (macOS)

-CEFFX's bundled helper apps currently carry a fixed bundle identifier (`org.ceffx.ceffx.helper[.suffix]`) baked in at build time.
-Chromium derives its Mach IPC rendezvous name from the **host application's** bundle identifier and expects each helper's identifier to match it as `<host id>.helper[.suffix]`; a mismatch causes subprocesses to fail with `No rendezvous client`.

-Whether `--main-bundle-path` (above) resolves this automatically, or whether the helper `Info.plist` files still need their `CFBundleIdentifier` rewritten per-application at extraction time, has not yet been verified in practice.
-This will be tested and documented once confirmed.

 ## Code Building <a name="code-building"></a>